dscpinheiro/inventory-api/README.md

 | POST        | `/purchases` | `{ "itemId": "52243256-455e-4376-9cac-39fbe1c7cb42", "quantity": 2 }` | `{ "status": "Completed", "totalPrice": 20 }` |

 ## Run API
-The API uses an in-memory database and can be run locally by using the following commands (assuming that you are in the root folder of the repository):
+The API uses an in-memory database and can be run locally by using these commands (assuming that you are in the root folder of the repository):

 ```console
 dotnet run -p src/Inventory.IdentityServer/Inventory.IdentityServer.csproj